microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-accessreviews-M365group.md

 To complete this tutorial, you need the following resources and privileges:

 + A working Microsoft Entra tenant with a Microsoft Entra ID P2 or Microsoft Entra ID Governance license enabled.
-+ A test guest user and a test Microsoft 365 group in your tenant.
-The guest user should be a member of the Microsoft 365 group.
++ A test guest and a test Microsoft 365 group in your tenant.
+The guest should be a member of the Microsoft 365 group.
 + Sign in to an API client such as [Graph Explorer](https://aka.ms/ge) to call Microsoft Graph with an account that has at least the *Identity Governance Administrator* role.
 + Grant yourself the following delegated permissions: `AccessReview.ReadWrite.All`.

-## Step 1: Create an access review for all Microsoft 365 groups with guest users
+## Step 1: Create an access review for all Microsoft 365 groups with guests

 The following access review series uses following settings:
 + It's a recurring access review and reviewed quarterly.
 + The group owners are the decision makers.
-+ The review scope is limited to only Microsoft 365 groups with guest users.
++ The review scope is limited to only Microsoft 365 groups with guests.
 + It defines a user as the fallback reviewer who can review the access in case the group doesn't have any owners assigned.
 + **autoApplyDecisionsEnabled** is set to `true`.
 In this case, decisions are applied automatically once the reviewer completes the access review or the access review duration ends.
 If not enabled, a user must apply the decisions manually after the review completes.
 + **applyActions** is set to `removeAccessApplyAction`.
-This action removes denied guest users from the group.
-The guest user can still sign in to your tenant, but will nolonger be members of the group or have the access privileges that are granted through the group.
+This action removes denied guests from the group.
+The guest can still sign in to your tenant, but won't be members of the group or have the access privileges that are granted through the group.

 ### Request